ayselrasul/Fifa21_MiniProject/README.md

   # Fifa21 Male Players

-  Steps taken in this analysis
+  Steps taken in this analysis:

   The dataset has been cleaned from some kind of signs,some columns splitted,some dropped,also some metric convertions has been done